HOW TO BUILD HEALTHY FRIENDSHIPS

 Rejoice with those who rejoice; mourn with those who mourn.

-Being sympathetic can be real easy if we have our eyes and ears open.
+Being sympathetic can be really easy if we have our eyes and ears open.
 Watch body language, listen to the conversation, observe facial expressions.
-As you “tune-in” to your friends behavior you will be able to pick up on their highs and lows of life.
+As you “tune-in” to your friend’s behavior, you will be able to pick up on their highs and lows of life.
 When you observe their ups and downs, enter in and rejoice or mourn with them.
 If your friend is going through some tough time, don’t feel like you have to “fix” their issues, you can simply tell them that you are sad they are going through a tough time.